-- 12.2 In those cases where recovery action is pursued, there may be instances where, despite all reasonable steps having been taken, the debt remains outstanding and, in these cases, advice should be sought from the Director of Finance. - 12.3 Only properly raised sundry accounts can be written off (Note that in the case of outstanding sums in respect of deceased pensioners there is no requirement to raise a sundry account).
-Where there is to be write off, this should take account of the following financial limits: - Director of Finance (or delegated Chief Officer): authority to write off any individual debt of £5,000 or less; - Policy and Resources Committee: authority to write off any individual debt of more than £5,000. - 12.4 Accurate and complete records must be retained by the Director of Finance for all debts written off, with documentation retained in line with the Council's retention schedule.
+- 12.2 In those cases where recovery action is pursued, there may be instances where, despite all reasonable steps having been taken, the debt remains outstanding and, in these cases, advice should be sought from the Chief Finance Officer. - 12.3 Only properly raised sundry accounts can be written off (Note that in the case of outstanding sums in respect of deceased pensioners there is no requirement to raise a sundry account).
+Where there is to be write-off, this should take account of the following financial limits: - Chief Finance Officer (or delegated Chief Officer): authority to write-off any individual debt of £5,000 or less; - Executive: authority to write-off any individual debt of more than £5,000. - 12.4 Accurate and complete records must be retained by the Chief Finance Officer for all debts written off, with documentation retained in line with the Council's retention schedule.